DanInProgress/claude-contra/README.md

 # Claude Contra

 A documentation project showcasing creative and unconventional uses of Claude.ai, exploring the boundaries of what's possible with Anthropic's AI assistant.
+This repository contains a mix of AI-assisted generation, creative tweaks, and curated snippets.

 ## 🚀 Tech Stack